healygi/shop/README.md

 - Product Management

+  1. Super User
-   - If the user is admin, they can login and edit the site via 'product management.'
+   - If the user is a Super User, they can login and edit the site via 'Product Management' link under 'My Account' in the nav bar.
-   - This is a neat form where the user can add or update their products.
+   - This is a neat form where the admin can add, edit or delete their products.
+   - The admin here has full CRUD functionalities.
+   - The admin can also see user enquires here from customers.
+   - They can read and delete the enquires listed in a table.
-   - This allows ease of access and flow for admins instead of using the Django back end framework.
+   - This allows ease of access and flow for admins instead of using the Django backend framework.

+   2. Account Owners
+   - If a user signs up for an account they have access to their user profile.
+   - Here they can view their product history, delivery details and what items are in their wishlist.
+   - They can add products to their wishlist and delete items from their wishlist.
+   - They can leave reviews on products and rate them out of 5.
+   - They can leave an enquiry through the contact form.
+   - They have full CRUD functionality.

+   3. Non-Account Owners
+   - Non-account owners can view the site and its products.
+   - They cannot leave reviews, rate products or add items to a wishlist.
+   - They are prompted to sign up in order to access these features.
+   - They can leave an enquiry through the contact form.

 - 404 page